geom_gradient_smooth() creates a ggplot2 layer that visualizes the gradient

 Logical.
 If

-, the vector endpoints are scaled to unit length before being scaled byL
+TRUE, the vector endpoints are scaled to unit length before being scaled byL(default:TRUE).- tail_point

 Logical.
 If

-, draws the tail point of vectors/streams (default:FALSE
+TRUE, draws the tail point of vectors/streams (default:FALSE).- eval_point

 Logical.
 If